turtlelazy/cybersecurity_final/README.md

 12/15/2021
 * Grace Chen (in class): Clarified assignment regarding how to use virtual machine for the project.
 Researched bit more about SQLmap and discussed with partner about plans for the steps we need to take.
+* Grace Chen (at home): researched more about sqlmap
 * Ishraq Mahid (in class): worked more on the website and talked about vm's. almost done with website shouuld finish at home
 * Ishraq Mahid (at home): finished the website and researched some sql injection tactics